NiceNew/embedded-lua/README.md

 Embedded Lua
 ============

-Demonstration of Lua running in interactive mode in the lollyjar shell.
+Demonstration of Lua running in interactive mode in the like-posix shell.

-  - runs the lollyjar shell on an stm32 serial port (115200baud)
+  - runs the like-posix shell on an stm32 serial port (115200baud)
   - exposes lua as a shell command.

 boards